 Reciprocity: Buy in China?

-Billions of dollars in investment flows out from China every year: companies, farming lands, real estate, you name it.
+Billions of dollars in investment flow out from China every year: companies, farming lands, real estate, you name it.
 But while we mostly welcome those funding in the west, our own investments in China are sometimes received with much more scrutiny.

 In 2006 appeared the first restrictions on foreign-owned real estate.
 You were required to have lived a full year in the country to be eligible to buy accommodation.
 And since 2010 you could only have one property to your name, for your personal use.
 Chinese government officials labeled those laws as a speculation-fighting policy.
 But in 2015, in the need to bolster its own economy China started to soften its stance on the matter.